Jordan Romano: Major leagues

 In 2024, Romano made 15 appearances for Toronto, struggling to a 6.59 ERA with 13 strikeouts and 8 saves over 13 2/3 innings pitched.
 On July 3, 2024, he was shut down for six weeks after undergoing arthroscopic surgery to repair an impingement in his throwing elbow.
 On September 7, manager John Schneider announced that Romano would be shut down for the remainder of the season.
 On November 22, the Blue Jays non–tendered Romano, making him a free agent.

 Philadelphia Phillies

 On December 9, 2024, Romano signed a one-year, $8.5 million contract with the Philadelphia Phillies.
+Romano made 49 relief appearances for the Phillies during the 2025 season, but struggled to a 2-4 record and 8.23 ERA with 47 strikeouts and eight saves across 42 2/3 innings pitched.